manojkumrb/hugo-academic-theme/content/authors/admin/_index.md

   url: "https://go.warwick.ac.uk/dlm"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied machine learning and stochastic modelling of Manufacturing Assembly Process.
+bio: I hold a PhD in Engineering with research interests in digital manufacturing, applied machine learning and stochastic modelling of Manufacturing Assembly Process.

 interests:
 - Applied Machine Learning